InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: ORBIT Framework

-LLMs can reliably generate plausible multi-turn medical dialogues when prompted with either conversational histories or outpatient clinical notes~\cite{tu2025towards,zhu2025ask,liu2025generalist}.
-Agentic synthesis workflows thus provide a practical and scalable approach to producing high-quality multi-turn dialogue data~\cite{li2024agent,sun2025reasonmed,tang2024medagents,wei2024medco,feng2025doctoragent}.
-To establish a minimal reproducible dataset for methodological validation, we mainly use the patient query dialogues from the DoctorAgent-RL~\cite{feng2025doctoragent} test set as seeds for simulated consultations.
-To further enrich the diversity of scenario, we supplement these seeds with additional open-source medical dialog datasets.
-These combined sources serve as the foundation for constructing the query components of our evaluation rubric.
-After we prepare the dialogue QA data, we utilize the in-context learning ability of advanced LLMs to generate rubrics step by step.
+Recent studies show that LLMs can generate clinically plausible multi-turn medical dialogues when conditioned on dialogue histories or outpatient clinical notes~\cite{tu2025towards,zhu2025ask,liu2025generalist}.
+Agentic synthesis workflows offer a scalable solution for generating multi-turn medical dialogue data~\cite{li2024agent,sun2025reasonmed,tang2024medagents,wei2024medco,feng2025doctoragent}.
+To enable reproducible methodological validation, we adopt the 2k and 8k processed dialogue splits from DoctorAgent-RL/MTMedDialog~\cite{feng2025doctoragent}, derived from IMCS21~\cite{chen2023benchmark}, CHIP-MDCFNPC~\cite{zhu2023promptcblue}, and MedDG~\cite{liu2022meddg}.
+We further augment our large-scale training scenario with additional dialogues from ReMeDi~\cite{yan2022remedi}.
+These datasets form the basis for the query items in our evaluation rubric.
+We then employ in-context learning to synthesize rubrics from these dialogues, as detailed below.